Chloe-Liu33/limeiliu.github.io/_pages/about.md

 ---
 permalink: /
-title: "Limei (Liz) Liu --- PhD candidate at Monash University"
+title: "Limei Liu --- PhD candidate at Monash University"
 author_profile: true
 redirect_from:
   - /about/